Honors/MementosMac/README.md

-# Popup
+# Mementos Mac

-Popup project is a demo with custom popover window appearing from the icon in the Mac OS X status bar.
+Mementos mac is a simple webkit app for mac that allows easy access to //mementosapp.com

-# License
+# Mementos Mac

 Popup is licensed under the BSD license.